pombredanne/centidb/docs/index.rst

         <https://code.google.com/p/leveldb/>`_, `Kyoto Cabinet
         <http://fallabs.com/kyotocabinet/>`_, and a basic in-memory skiplist
         engine are supported by default.
 Additional engines may be supported by implementing a single Python class.
+Significant effort is being made to integrate efficiently with LMDB, so that in certain configurations, no memory copies need occur for the majority of reads within a transaction.

     :ref:`Configurable Record Encoding <record-encoder>`